Venus Atmosphere Temperature and Pressure ProfilesShade Tree Physics

 The following graphs are provided as a first step in checking up on whether or not a suitable temperature, pressure, and chemically friendly environment for the production or replication of viruses exists in the Venusian atmosphere.

 These first two graphs (before my additions and extensions), were originally published by J.M.
 Jenkins, P. G. Steffes, D.P.
 Hinson, J.D.
 Twicken, and G.L.
 Tyler in their article, Radio Occultation Studies of the Venus Atmosphere with the Magellan Spacecraft, Icarus, Vol. 110, 79-94, 1994.
 (The kind permission to use the graphs does not constitute endorsement of the hypothesis under evaluation in this article.)
 See: Other Temperature and Pressure Profiles.
-[Thanks to the visitors from Gprs Pune, Maharashtra, India and Skylogic Germany Gmbh for finding that this link needed updating.
-7 Jun 2013]

 The stated 37 degrees C (which is the average human body temperature prior to viral attack) corresponds to 310 Kelvin (K) (Celsius plus 273).
 If we enter the Venus altitude-versus-temperature graph at 310 K and go straight up (red line) to the temperature profile, and then horizontally to the left axis we find a corresponding altitude of 52.5 kilometers (33 miles).